 At QuoteSearcher we find that there are still many questions that get asked surrounding fleet insurance so we thought it was about time we put all the information in one place!

 What is fleet insurance?

-First up, what is fleet insurance?
 Well put simply it is insurance to cover many vehicles, but how many vehicles qualify as a fleet?
 The answer is usually a minimum of three vehicles.
 Some insurers offer fleet insurance for two vehicles but it is important to check whilst you are applying for your quote.
-The reason for fleet insurance is so you don’t have to insure each individual and driver, it is easier to put all your vehicles onto one policy and you only have to go through the quote process once.
+The reason for fleet insurance is so you don’t have to insure each individual vehicle and driver, it is easier to put all your vehicles onto one policy and you only have to go through the quote process once.
 It also makes it easier when it comes to renewing your policy as it will only be once a year as opposed to multiple times a year.
 The policy also means that any of the drivers named on the policy can drive any of the vehicles that are also listed.
 If you are removing or adding vehicles and drivers it is important that you notify your insurer each time however, if you are a large company this can be done quarterly.

 How much does fleet insurance cost?

 Fleet insurance is much like other insurance policies and there are a number of factors that can influence how much your fleet insurance policy will cost.
 One of the biggest determining factors for the price of your policy is your claims history.
 The cost of the claims you make is also a factor as well as the amount of vehicles and drivers you are looking to insure.
 Many look for the cheapest insurance policy and whilst this is a reasonable way to make a decision, you should also consider what the policy actually includes.
 The cheaper policies are often missing bits of cover that the more expensive ones includes.
 It might be that you don’t need everything that is included in the more expensive policies but it is always best to check.
 If you under pay, in the event of a claim, it will end up costing you more.

 How do you save money on your fleet insurance?